oneapi-src/oneCCL/doc/rst/source/elasticity.rst

 Main instructions
 +++++++++++++++++

-Before ranks launch, user can specify :ref:`CCL_WORLD_SIZE` = N, where N is the number of ranks to start.
+Before launchung ranks, you can specify :ref:`CCL_WORLD_SIZE` = N, where N is the number of ranks to start.
 If k8s with k8s manager support is used, then N is equal to ``replicasize`` by default.

-Users can specify their own function that decides what oneCCL should do on the "world" resize event:
+You can specify your own function that decides what |product_short| should do on the "world" resize event:

 - wait
 - use current "world" information